 - their finances are established in the UK.

-In addition, one of the following must apply:
+In addition, at least one of the following must apply:

-- depending on whether or not the applicant is married to a British citizen and the exact number the absences they have from the UK, they must have one to three years residence in the UK without substantial absences immediately prior to the qualifying period:
+- depending on whether or not the applicant is married to a British citizen and the exact number of the absences that they have from the UK, they must have one to three years residence in the UK without substantial absences immediately prior to the qualifying period;

-- excess absences must be linked to overseas postings (Crown Service or designated roles under the BNA):
+- the excess absences are linked to overseas postings (Crown Service or designated roles under the BNA);

-- excess absences must have been an unavoidable consequence of the nature of the applicant’s job: or
+- the excess absences must have been an unavoidable consequence of the nature of the applicant’s job;

-- there must be exceptionally compelling reasons (of an occupational or compassionate nature) to justify naturalisation being granted at that time.
+- there are exceptionally compelling reasons (of an occupational or compassionate nature) to justify naturalisation being granted now;

-Whether or not the Home Office will use discretion to allow excessive absences in certain circumstances will depend on the number of days in question.
+Whether or not the Home Office will use discretion to allow excessive absences in the final year will depend on the number of days in question.

-For final year absences up to 100 days, discretion should be exercised
+For final year absences of up to 100 days, discretion should be exercised.

 - the applicant has strong ties to the UK and has made it their home; and